 I came to Keele as an undergraduate and obtained a first class degree in Mathematics in 2003.
 I was awarded an Institute of Mathematics and its Applications outstanding performance prize in the same year.
 In 2004 I started a Ph.D. at Keele, but gradually became more involved in teaching.
 Having realised that teaching was my preferred career path, I abandoned the Ph.D. in order to take on an increased teaching load.
 I was appointed Teaching Fellow in 2008 and am now the senior Teaching Fellow in the Mathematics Department.
 Since 2008 I have been nominated on ten occasions, by students, for the Keele Teaching Excellence Award, which suggests, at least, that I must be doing something right!

-Administratively, I have held the positions of Head of Mathematics (Learning and Teaching), School Director of Learning and Teaching, and Mathematics Programme Director.
+Administratively, I have held the positions of Head of Mathematics (Learning and Teaching), School Director of Learning and Teaching, Mathematics Programme Director, Admissions Tutor, and Examinations Officer.

 Research and scholarship